Impact

 Risk and Exploitability

-The attack requires only local access and the ability to invoke the ioctl.
+Based on the description, it is inferred that the attack requires only local access and the ability to invoke the ioctl.
 Because the allocation is unbounded and not restricted by any cgroup limits, an unprivileged user can potentially exhaust kernel memory.
 The CVSS score of 5.5 indicates moderate severity.
-The EPSS score is not available and the vulnerability is not listed in the KEV catalog, but the potential impact is high and the likelihood of exploitation is moderate to high on systems that expose the DRM subsystem.
+The EPSS score is < 1% and the vulnerability is not listed in the KEV catalog, but the potential impact is high and the likelihood of exploitation is low on systems that expose the DRM subsystem.

 OpenCVE Enrichment